uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 If you, or someone you know would be interested in these positions, please follow these links to the applications:

-[Digital Archivist](http://uidaho.peopleadmin.com/postings/43233){:.btn .btn-lg .btn-outline-pride-gold .btn-block .m-3}
+[Digital Archivist](http://uidaho.peopleadmin.com/postings/43233){:.btn .btn-lg .btn-outline-pride-gold .w-100 .m-3}
-[Archivist & Special Collections Librarian](http://uidaho.peopleadmin.com/postings/43227){:.btn .btn-lg .btn-outline-pride-gold .btn-block .m-3}
+[Archivist & Special Collections Librarian](http://uidaho.peopleadmin.com/postings/43227){:.btn .btn-lg .btn-outline-pride-gold .w-100 .m-3}
-[Open Publishing Librarian](http://uidaho.peopleadmin.com/postings/43224){:.btn .btn-lg .btn-outline-pride-gold .btn-block .m-3}
+[Open Publishing Librarian](http://uidaho.peopleadmin.com/postings/43224){:.btn .btn-lg .btn-outline-pride-gold .w-100 .m-3}

 We see these as dynamic, complimentary roles, and welcome candidates to apply to more than one posting matching their experiences.
 If you have any questions about these positions, please don't hesitate to reach out to our team at <library@uidaho.edu>.